fdojurado/SDWSN-controller/docs/source/index.rst

 * Control plane: In its core, it runs on Python_.
 This plane provides support to all functionalities listed in the architecture including reinforcement learning, the code resides in SDWSN-Controller_.

 ELISE repository has all components added as submodules, and it also has scripts to automate experiments in the FIT-IoT-LAB_ platform.
-If you don't need to perform experiments in the FIT-IoT-LAB_ platform you only need to clone the Contiki-NG-SDWSN_ and the SDWSN-Controller_ repositories.

 Contents
 =========